How to create shared folder for virtual machine on VirtualBox

 3. Click on Shared Folders.

-4. Select the shared folder or mapped drive and click the “Remove selected shared folder” button from the top-right.
+4. Select the shared folder or mapped drive and click the “Remove selected shared folder” button in the top-right corner.

 Delete shared folder option